 Head and brains injuries can result in serious and permanent damage.
 If you suspect a brain injury, seek medical help immediately.

 In the immediate aftermath of an accident as well as in the days that follow, it is important to be aware of the signs and symptoms that a head or brain injury has occurred.
 In some cases, while the symptoms are subtle, they mask a potentially life threatening condition.
 According to the Centers for Disease Control and Prevention (CDC), symptoms of head or brain injuries include the following:

-If you or a loved one has suffered injuries as the result of a car accident, contact Sabuco, Beck, Hansen, Massino & Pollack, P.C. today.
-Our experienced Will County car accident attorneys understand the serious impacts your injuries can have and can advise you on how to hold responsible parties accountable.
+If you or a loved one has suffered injuries as the result of a car accident, contact Sabuco, Beck, Hansen & Massino, P.C. today.
+Our experienced Will County car accident attorneys understand the serious impacts your injuries can have, and can advise you on how to hold responsible parties accountable.
 With offices throughout Will County and the surrounding area, we are available to help; call or contact us online today for a consultation.

 See the difference family makes at Sabuco, Beck,

 Hansen & Massino, P.C.

 Excellent responsiveness – came to ICU unit to take end of life wishes from my brother, who died 4 days later.
 That’s service!
 Thank you.

 Joliet, IL 60435